gisgeolab/LCZ-ODC/README.md

 **Note**: All statistical tests operate under the null hypothesis that there are no differences between the groups' temperature measurements.
 The p-value threshold for rejecting the null hypothesis is set at 0.05.

+## Wind Speed Influence:

+The prepared dataframe **wind_df.csv** containing wind speed measurements for the stations used in the temperature studies in the previous section is available.
+This section of the code can apply a specified wind speed threshold and display the temperature distribution within these stations, based on the given criteria, to evaluate if temperature decreases with increasing wind speed using box plots.
+Please note that not all stations have wind speed measurements.

 ---
 ### Contacts and Authors